rust-lang/reference/src/introduction.md

 <div class="warning">

 Warning: This book is incomplete.
 Documenting everything takes a while.
-We have a [big issue] to track documentation for every Rust feature, so check that out if you can't find something here.
+See the [undocumented] page for what is not documented in this book.

 </div>